I’m willing to wager that these four little words haven’t been part of your lexicon for years: Apply For A Job.Why am I so sure?

 DISCLAIMER: I started with the one you would resist the most.

-Even reading about jobs you might never want will help you zero in on what you do want.
+Even reading about jobs you might never apply for will help you zero in on what you do want.

-Since the word is out that successful people change jobs every 3-5 years, if you’re new to the hunt, it helps to do some genuine soul-searching along the way.
+Successful people change jobs every 3-5 years, so if you’re new to the hunt, it helps to do some genuine soul-searching along the way.

 Hook recommends taking the time to write out core values, even though they might seem obvious.
 She shares that her personal values revolve around vitality and a life-long commitment to health and well-being.